Searching by topic

 - Adding synonyms or related terms with OR (see Building a search above)

 You can broaden a search by using truncation to find different forms of a search term.

-Example: If migration is one of your search terms, you would want to retrieve articles that include the following forms of the term:
+- Example: If migration is one of your search terms, you would want to retrieve articles that include the following forms of the term:

 Find the last letter that is common to all of the different forms of the term, and after it place the wildcard character (in BIOSIS Previews and many other databases, an asterisk (*, or Shift-8)):

-Beware: If you truncate incorrectly, you will either miss relevant results, or retrieve irrelevant results:
+A common error: If you truncate incorrectly, you will either miss relevant results, or retrieve irrelevant results: